stoeps13/connections-doc/source/connectors/admin/Files_plug-in_installation.md

 1. Open the plugin\_customization.ini file for the Notes client in a text editor.
 The file is stored in the following directory: <Notes Install\>/framework/rcp/plugin\_customization.ini

+    !!! note
-    **Note:** On Mac, your path might be different depending on where you installed Notes.
+    On Mac, your path might be different depending on where you installed Notes.
 For example, your path might be:

     /Applications/Notes.app\(or or Lotus Notes.app, IBM Notes.app or HCL Notes.app\)/Contents/MacOS/rcp/eclipse/features/plugin\_customization.ini